Cecil stirs world, but Africans see two sides to hunting debate

 One solution is the South African model of fencing off big, dangerous animals to minimise the conflict between humans and wildlife and prevent episodes similar to Cecil's.

-The killing of lions by livestock owners is a key threat to the animal, according to Luke Hunter, President of Panthera, an organisation focussed on the global preservation of wild cats.
+The killing of lions by livestock owners is a key threat to the animal, according to Luke Hunter, President of Panthera, an organisation focused on the global preservation of wild cats.

 "Lions are difficult for herders," Hunter said.
 "If we are to save lions in these landscapes, we need solutions that reduce the conflict."